We are regularly informed of musical opportunities taking place across Dorset. See our pages to keep up-to-date with all things musical.

 About Dorset Music Education Hub

-What a music education hub is
+What is a music education hub?

 Music education hubs are groups of organisations who are passionate about delivering excellent music education for children and young people.
 Music education hubs include schools, from primary to further education institutions to professional music organisations and arts organisations.
 They work in local areas to bring people together to create joined up music education provision for children and young people.
 They expect every child to have the opportunity to sing, play instruments, solo and in groups and to be able to take these skills further if they have the talent or inspiration.